 You must understand that they always start with small steps to reach the bigger ones.
 First push the line to “non-Orthodox spouses of Orthodox persons” may commune, and then once that has been swallowed and accepted, take the next step of “any person confessing Christ may commune.”
 This is the goal of the pan-heresy of Ecumenism from which numerous hierarchs in the EP and in other “Jurisdictions” have been drinking.

 You must also understand that this statement is not detached from what the EP is doing in Ukraine.
 The goal is to spread that situation everywhere.

 In closing, I will laud the Pat. of Jerusalem for at least attempting to facilitate a “fraternal gathering.”
 Yet, it is deeply distressing how pathetic the response has been from other Patriarchs and Bishops throughout the Orthodox Ecumen.
-There is a great attack on the Body of Christ, but pay no mind just tell the band to keep playing and maybe people will just drown happily.
+There is a great attack on the Body of Christ, but pay no mind, just tell the band to keep playing and maybe people will at least drown happily.

 It may be, tragically, that the words of Archimandrite Athanasios of blessed memory are indeed very true, “If you (the laity) do not take the necessary measures to save yourselves, do not expect your salvation to always take place through us (the clergy).”

 It is good to refresh our memory about the vocation of Bishops, in the words of the Holy Apostle Paul, “It is needful for the bishop to be blameless, as a steward of God … He must hold firm to the trustworthy word as taught, so that he may give instruction in sound doctrine and also rebuke those who contradict it” (Titus 1:7, 9).